Arab world: Petroleum

 While the Arab world had been of limited interest to the European colonial powers, the British Empire being mostly interested in the Suez Canal as a route to British India, the economic and geopolitical situation changed dramatically after the discovery of large petroleum deposits in the 1930s, coupled with the vastly increased demand for petroleum in the west as a result of the Second Industrial Revolution.

 The Persian Gulf is particularly well-endowed with this strategic raw material: five Persian Gulf states, Saudi Arabia, Iraq, the UAE, Kuwait, and Qatar, are among the top ten petroleum or gas exporters worldwide.
 In Africa, Algeria (10th world) and Libya are important gas exporters.
-In addition Bahrain, Egypt, Tunisia, and Sudan all have smaller but significant reserves.
+Bahrain, Egypt, Tunisia, and Sudan all have smaller but significant reserves.
 Where present, these have had significant effects on regional politics, often enabling rentier states, leading to economic disparities between oil-rich and oil-poor countries, and, particularly in the more sparsely populated states of the Persian Gulf and Libya, triggering extensive labor immigration.
 It is believed that the Arab world holds approximately 46% of the world's total proven oil reserves and a quarter of the world's natural-gas reserves.

 Islamism and Pan-Islamism were on the rise during the 1980s.
 The Hezbollah, a militant Islamic party in Lebanon, was founded in 1982.

 Islamic terrorism became a problem in the Arab world in the 1970s to 1980s.
 While the Muslim Brotherhood had been active in Egypt since 1928, their militant actions were limited to assassination attempts on political leaders.